Story: Introduced land birds

 A shipment of eastern rosellas, and a few crimson rosellas, was released off the Otago heads around 1910, after being denied entry by customs officials.
 By the early 2000s this Dunedin population was the main South Island group of eastern rosellas.

 A separate population was established near Auckland prior to 1920, and another in Wellington around 1960.
-Eastern rosellas are now widespread around Wellington and north of Taupō.
-They are found mainly in open forest, urban parks, gardens and orchards.
+Eastern rosellas are now widespread in the southern North Island and north of Taupō.
+They are found mainly in open forest, urban parks, farmland, gardens and orchards.

-Crimson rosellas (Platycercus elegans) are popular cage birds, but very rare in the wild.
+Crimson rosellas (Platycercus elegans) are popular cage birds, but are probably extinct in the wild in New Zealand.
 Adults are crimson with blue cheeks, wings and tail, while juveniles are green with red crown, bib and undertail.
 At about 130 grams and 35 centimetres, they are slightly heavier and longer than the eastern rosella.

 The few crimson rosellas released with eastern rosellas near Otago heads became established, but the two species interbred.
 By the early 2000s only eastern rosellas were seen there.

-Cage escapees and their descendants have been seen since 1963 in a few leafy parks and suburbs of Wellington.
-There may be just 20 birds living in the wild.
+Cage escapees and their descendants were seen from 1963 in a few leafy parks and suburbs of Wellington, but had apparently died out by the mid-1990s.